 Disclaimer – This one is not an ultimatum.
 It’s more like a guidebook for 2016 on what women want (especially in bed) and how do they want it.

-Thank you for your continuous faith in our assets…ahem…asset allocation funds.
+Thank you for your continued faith in our assets…ahem…asset allocation funds.
 While we appreciate your sustained interest, here are some basic guidelines to manoeuvre your way through ‘asset performance.’

 Let me state at the outset- Foreplay is essential.
 Did I just say foreplay?
 I meant foreseeing the risks of quick entry and a quick exit.

-Quick exits on your part may lead to fall in interest rates over a period of time and returns would be in the form of silent, cold treatment over candlelight dinners; repeated responses of ‘fine’ over every question asked and in some cases, a missed aim of a dinner plate that finds your head instead of the sink.
+Quick exits on your part may lead to falling in interest rates over some time and returns would be in the form of silent, cold treatment over candlelight dinners; repeated responses of ‘fine’ over every question asked and in some cases, a missed aim of a dinner plate that finds your head instead of the sink.

 Related reading: Why it’s OK to watch porn after marriage

 Take your time.
 There is no need to rush until you hear us snoring at the other end.
 Then it’s time to move.